JedeOrganization/App_Ideas/README.md

 ### App Description

-Description- User searches us some criteria and for a place to hangout and then the results show of which places would suit the users likings based on their search filters.
+Description- User searches up some criteria and for a place to hangout and then the results show of which places would suit the users likings based on their search filters.

 ### App Idea Evaluation